Kyubyong/h2h_converter/README.md

 ## Data
 We built a hangul-hanja parallel corpus for the research, which is neither big enough nor excellent in quality.
 It looks like the following.

-나는 오늘 학교에 간다[Tab]나는 오늘 學校에 간다
+나는 오늘 학교에 간다 <b>[Tab]<b/> 나는 오늘 學校에 간다

 ## Model Architecture

 Two blocks of convolutional neural networks of exponentially increased holes.
-(Check [Kalchbrenner et. al.](https://arxiv.org/pdf/1610.10099v1.pdf)
+(Check [Kalchbrenner et. al.](https://arxiv.org/pdf/1610.10099v1.pdf) )

 And its implementation code is borrowed from Namju's github repository.
-(Check Namju's [ByteNet](https://github.com/buriburisuri/ByteNet)
+(Check Namju's [ByteNet](https://github.com/buriburisuri/ByteNet) )

 ## Folder and file instructions
   * prepro.py: Preprocessing.
 Make your own corpus at `corpus/corpus.tsv`.
 Returns `data/X.npy`, `data/Y.npy`, and `data/charmaps.pkl`.
 You can adjust hyperparameter in this file if you want.
   * train.py: Training.
 By default, it creates log files and model files at `asset/train/log` and `asset/train/ckpt` respectively.
   * run.py: Running/Testing.
 Read `data/input.txt` and write the results to `data/output.txt`.
 You can see our sample input file and its results.
   * model-019-1239684: Pretrained model parameters.
-Can be download [here](https://drive.google.com/open?id=0B5M-ed49qMsDQ1dEYXF3cTVNM1E)
+Can be download [here](https://drive.google.com/open?id=0B5M-ed49qMsDQ1dEYXF3cTVNM1E).

 ## Results
 After having seen 19 epochs, we test some sample sentences.
 Here are some snippets of the test results.